-- d. ensure that assessment tasks focus on the processes students use as well as the outcomes; - e. ensure assessment tasks are appropriate to the level and difficulty of the module/programme; - f. consider whether any variations to approved assessments or assessment processes are needed in special circumstances (e.g. offshore delivery; targeted cohorts; flexible access), without compromising comparability; - g. require all programmes and modules that lead to a summative result to complete formal moderation processes, regardless of delivery mode, location or partnership arrangements; - h. promote higher levels of consistency and reliability when making judgements about student performance; - encourage ongoing professional discussion and reflection about the validity and reliability of assessment procedures at Wintec leading where necessary to a review of moderation systems/processes; - j. ensure that records of all moderation reports are stored and available for inspection/validation by accrediting bodies at any time; - k. support the consistent application of best practices principles in the assessment procedures used at Wintec.
+- d. ensure that assessment tasks focus on the processes students use as well as the outcomes; - e. ensure assessment tasks are appropriate to the level and difficulty of the module/programme; - f. consider whether any variations to approved assessments or assessment processes are needed in special circumstances (e.g. offshore delivery; targeted cohorts; flexible access), without compromising comparability; - g. require all programmes and modules that lead to a summative result to complete formal moderation processes, regardless of delivery mode, location or partnership arrangements; - h. promote higher levels of consistency and reliability when making judgements about student performance; - i. encourage ongoing professional discussion and reflection about the validity and reliability of assessment procedures at Wintec leading where necessary to a review of moderation systems/processes; - j. ensure that records of all moderation reports are stored and available for inspection/validation by accrediting bodies at any time; - k. support the consistent application of best practices principles in the assessment procedures used at Wintec.

-Part B1: Assessment Number: AC-11/05

-Policy Manager:Quality and Academic DirectorDate Approved:November 2011Category:AcademicDate Last Revised:September 2015

-Refined category: Delivery of Teaching and Learning Next Review Date: October 2018
+Part B1: Assessment Number: AC-11/05 Data Annuali NI 2011 Policy Manager: Quality and Academic Director Date Approved: November 2011 Category: Academic Date Last Revised: September 2015 Refined category: Delivery of Teaching and Learning Next Review Date: June 2018 Authorised by AAC

+This policy document is current under review.
+The Academic Manual is updated annually.
+Please check online for the latest approved version.
+Staff can log into Wintec's Policy Web, while Students can view policies via Wintec's public Policies page.